-As a budding entrepreneur, Jake Croman has contributed his advice and thoughtful insights on business topics on major online publications like Entrepreneur, VentureBeat, SCORE.org, the latter of which provides engaging advice and guidance for small business owners in the NYC area.
+An accomplished entrepreneur, Jake Croman has contributed his advice and thoughtful insights on a variety of business topics that have appeared in major online publications like Entrepreneur, VentureBeat, and SCORE, which provides engaging advice and guidance for small business owners in the NYC area.

 Jake’s passion for entrepreneurship first began in high school.
 Inspired by his love of music, Jake realized there was a market in New York City to connect mid-range artists with talent bookers at local music venues.
 Jake Croman’s desire to fill this niche gave him the motivation to throw himself into this initiative.
 He worked as an independent agent on commission and gained exposure to the business underlying New York City’s music and entertainment scene.
 Through this work, Jake has developed valuable negotiation skills and strategic networking experience, although helping talented artists find their voice and following is what made this work the most rewarding for Jake.

 Jake later went on to attend the University of Michigan — Ann Arbor where he was an American Culture major in the College of Literature, Science, and the Arts with a focus on Jewish studies during World War II.
 Jake enjoyed the interdisciplinary nature of UM — Ann Arbor’s American Culture program, which allowed him to explore his intellectual interest in music within the larger context of American culture.
 He also enjoys that his coursework helped him develop a framework through which he can understand social identities within our contemporary media landscape.
 Additionally, Jake Croman’s studies have demonstrated the significance of ethical leadership and diversity and how it shapes innovation and success for future generations.